Specifications

 Findings

 Users move between work and personal settings with the same gear.
-They expect products that feel reliable, simple, and suited for both labor tasks and daily moments without friction.
+They expect products that feel reliable and simple, suited for both labor tasks and daily moments without friction.

 Competitive landscape

-Gerbing’s app controls heated workwear with quick pairing, simple temperature presets and clear battery readouts.
+Gerbing's app controls heated workwear with quick pairing, simple temperature presets, and clear battery readouts.
 It focuses on reliability in tough conditions, giving users fast, confidence-building control of heat zones and power status.

 Mapping the experience